 How much does membership cost?

-The table below shows the cost for the 2018 year.
+Membership is by calendar year, and the table below shows the cost for 2019.
+(Anyone joining in November or December pay the fee for the following year, and gets 14 or 13 months membership respectively).
 Senior membership is for those aged 21 or older on 31 December of the membership year.
 Junior membership is for those aged 20 or younger on 31 December of the membership year.

 Association (SCOA), or